 Most of the massive gains have come within a short span of time.
 Notice how the stock crossed 5000, 6000, 7000 and 8000 – all during the single month of October 2007.

 This was the time when the bull market was at its peak.
 Every stock was doubling and tripling.
 Some had given 50-100x returns in euphoria of one of the biggest bull markets the country has seen.

 The crash came in 2008.
 But MRF crossed its previous high in September 2010.

-Since then the stock is consolidating – which is also called as time correction.
+After that, the stock underwent a long period of consolidating – which is also called as time correction.